OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 ## Remove a sideloaded add-in

 You can remove an add-in sideloaded to Office on the web by clearing your browser's cache.
 If you make changes to your add-in's manifest (for example, update file names of icons or text of add-in commands), you may need to clear your browser's cache and then re-sideload the add-in using the updated manifest.
-Doing so will allow Office on the web to render the add-in as it's described by the updated manifest.
+Doing so allows Office on the web to render the add-in as it's described by the updated manifest.

 ## See also